mfarhann10/mfarhann10/README.md

 # Hi there, I'm M. Farhan! 👋

 I am a **Frontend Developer** based in Yogyakarta, Indonesia.
-I specialize in building modern, scalable web applications with a focus on performance and clean code[cite: 3]. [cite_start]With a background in Informatics and experience in leadership, I bring a balance of technical expertise and effective communication to every project.
+I specialize in building modern, scalable web applications with a focus on performance and clean code.
+With a background in Informatics and experience in leadership, I bring a balance of technical expertise and effective communication to every project.

 ---